xKDR/CRRao.jl/docs/src/man/guide.md

 plot(cooksdistance(model))
 ```

-To understand more about these functions and in general how frequentist models work in CRRao, please visit the section of the API reference on [Frequentist Regression Models](@ref).
+To understand more about these functions and in general how frequentist models work in CRRao along with a complete set of getter functions that can be used, please visit the section of the API reference on [Frequentist Regression Models](@ref).

 ## Tutorial: Bayesian Logistic Regression